Skip to Main Content

 • Suggest a joint meeting with your supervisors at the start to clarify how you all will work together.

-• Have a joint supervision at least once a term if possible to help get consensus between all involved.
+• Have a joint supervision at least once a semester if possible to help get consensus between all involved.

 • It is easier if your supervisors can agree on defined roles and responsibilities – e.g. one is the lead supervisor, and the other a secondary supervisor, or one provides expertise in a certain field, and the other in a different area of research.